 Your gut will know the answer.
 It’s up to you not to immediate discard it.

 What if you still don’t know?

 First off, try going about it indirectly.
 If someone were to ask me what I was passionate about, I’d probably stare at them blankly.
-Some people just don’t respond well when put on the spot.
-If you’re one of them, think more practically.
-Answer this instead: what kinds of things do I do even though I don’t have to?
+Some people just don’t respond well when put on the spot, and I am so one of them.
+If you’re like me, think more practically.
+Answer this questions instead: what kinds of things do you do even though you don’t have to do them?

 Here are a few examples from my life: I’ve always had pets, even though I’m allergic to most animals.
 Clearly they are more important to me than living life without allergy symptoms.
 I don’t have to write this blog, but I do it anyway.
 I’ve written since before I could form real letters, just because I wanted to.
 I don’t have to paint.
 It costs me quite a bit of money to do so, but I do it anyway.
 The list goes on…

 What are YOU doing that you don’t have to do?
 That’s a great way to find your passion.
 Once you do, maybe you can figure out a way to make money from it.
 (But if you can’t, so what?
 At least you’ll be doing things you enjoy.)

 Work and income don’t have to spring from passion.
 You can also just take pride in doing a job well that meets your needs, and find ways to enjoy whatever you’re doing.